tz301/notes/LogisticRegression/README.tex.md

 $ h_\theta(x) = g(\theta_0 + \theta_1 x_1 + \theta_2 x_2) $. <br/>
 Which of the following are true?
 Check all that apply. <br/>
 (AB) <br/>
-A. Adding polynomial features (e.g., instead using
+A. Adding polynomial features (e.g. instead using
 $ h_\theta(x) = g(\theta_0 + \theta_1 x_1 + \theta_2 x_2 +
 \theta_3 x_1^2 + \theta_4 x_1 x_2 + \theta_5 x_2^2) $)
 could increase how well we can fit the training data. <br/>
 B. At the optimal value of $ \theta $, we will have
 $ J(\theta) \geq 0 $. <br/>
-C. Adding polynomial features (e.g., instead using
+C. Adding polynomial features (e.g. instead using
 $ h_\theta(x) = g(\theta_0 + \theta_1 x_1 + \theta_2 x_2 +
 \theta_3 x_1^2 + \theta_4 x_1 x_2 + \theta_5 x_2^2) $)
 would increase $ J(\theta) $ because we are now summing over more terms. <br/>